AMReX-Codes/amrex/CONTRIBUTING.md

 ### Make your own fork and create a branch on it

-This section describes the basic WarpX workflow
+The basic WarpX workflow is:
-- Sync your fork with the main (`upstream`) WarpX repo;
+- fork the main repo (or update it if you already created it);
 - Implement your changes and push them on a new branch `<branch_name>` on your fork;
 - Create a Pull Request from branch `<branch_name>` on your fork to branch `dev` on the main WarpX repo.

-First, let us stup your local git repo.
+First, let us setup your local git repo.
 Make your own fork of the main (`upstream`) WarpX repo (for additional information, you can visit the [Github fork help page](https://help.github.com/en/articles/fork-a-repo)): on the [WarpX Github page](https://github.com/ECP-WarpX/WarpX), press the fork button.
 Then, you can
 ```
+# These 5 first lines are the same as for a standard WarpX install
 mkdir warpx_directory
 cd warpx_directory
 git clone https://bitbucket.org/berkeleylab/picsar.git
 git clone https://github.com/AMReX-Codes/amrex.git
 cd amrex && git checkout development && cd .. # switch to AMReX development branch

 # Clone your fork on your local computer.
 You can get this address on your fork's Github page.
 git clone https://github.com/<myGithubUsername>/ECP-WarpX/WarpX.git
 cd warpx